 - a.
 Ensuring that all housing, whether temporary or permanent, is located in neighborhoods that are accessible to community resources and services, including schools, libraries, and other educational services. - b.
-The Program Director and/or his/her designee is responsible for the following but not limited to: - 1.
-Ensuring that all families with children and young adults participating in any program are informed about their educational rights and their eligibility for educational services at intake and

-- as necessary thereafter. - 2.
-Ensuring that no matter where they live, how long they have lived there, or how long they plan to stay, all children and young adults participating in any program are enrolled in school immediately, even if they lack the paperwork normally required.
+The Program Director and/or his/her designee is responsible for: - (1) Ensuring that all Families with children and young adults participating in any program are informed about their educational rights and their eligibility for educational services at intake and as necessary thereafter. - (2) Ensuring that no matter where they live, how long they have lived there, or how long they plan to stay, all children and young adults participating in any program are enrolled in school immediately, even if they lack the paperwork normally required.
 Students have the right to enroll in school and attend classes while the school gathers needed documents.
 Enrollment shall occur immediately and within no more than 48 hours of program entry.
+Children and young adults who are not required by State law to enroll in school, shall be encouraged but not required to enroll. - (3) Advocating as necessary to ensure that Homeless students are able to choose to continue to attend their school of origin (i.e., where they went before becoming Homeless or the school in which they were last enrolled), or the local school where they live currently.
+Students have the right, if feasible, to attend their school of origin the entire time they are Homeless and until the end of the academic year during which they find permanent housing.

-Children and young adults who are not required by State law to enroll in school, shall be encouraged but not required to enroll. - 3.
-Advocating on behalf of homeless students as necessary to ensure that they receive the services for which they are eligible according to their needs and comparable to those provided to other students, including assistance from the local school district's homeless liaison, Early Intervention Program for Infants and Toddlers with Disabilities, Head Start, other preschool programs, services for disabled students, free school meals, services for English language learners, gifted and talented services, before and after school care, career and technical education, summer learning, online learning, and referrals to health, mental health, dental and other services. - 4.
-Helping homeless students to succeed in school and to get help from the local homeless education liaison, as necessary. - 5.
-Developing relationships with colleges to access higher education services specifically for homeless young adults. - 6.
-Designating a staff person who is responsible for: - 1.7 Helping Participants to understand their educational rights - 1.8 Ensuring that children and young adults are enrolled in school & connected to services - 1.9 Ensuring that children and young adults receive the transportation services to which they are entitled (i.e., school districts must provide transportation to and from schools of origin, as necessary). - 7.
-Ensuring that the designated person is involved in the development of Participants' service plans where there are extensive or significant unmet educational needs. - 8.
-Ensuring that no policies, procedures, or practices that are inconsistent or interfere with the educational rights established under state and federal law are adopted by the program. - 9.
-Advocating as necessary to ensure that homeless students except when contrary to the request of a parent or guardian continue to attend their school of origin (i.e., where they went before becoming homeless or the school in which they were last enrolled, including preschools and the school the student is to attend after completing the final grade level at the school of origin.
-Students have the right to attend their school of origin the entire time they are homeless and until the end of the academic year during which they find permanent housing and to receive transportation to and from the school of origin, if requested.
-If the parent or guardian initiates a dispute, the student must be immediately enrolled in the school in which the placement is sought and provided transportation if requested for the duration of the dispute, including any appeals.
+- (4) Advocating on behalf of Homeless students as necessary to ensure that they receive the services for which they are eligible according to their needs and comparable to those provided to other students, including assistance from the local school district's Homeless liaison, Early Intervention Program for Infants and Toddlers with Disabilities, Head Start, other preschool programs, services for disabled students, free school meals, services for English language learners, gifted and talented services, before and after school care, career and technical education, summer learning, online learning, and referrals to health, mental health, dental and other services. - (5) Helping Homeless students to succeed in school and to get help from the local Homeless education liaison, as necessary. - (6) Developing relationships with colleges to access higher education services specifically for Homeless young adults. - (7) Designating a staff person who is responsible for: - 7.1 Helping Participants to understand their educational rights - 7.2 Ensuring that children and young adults are enrolled in school & connected to services - 7.3 Ensuring that children and young adults receive the transportation services to which they are entitled (i.e., school districts must provide transportation to and from schools of origin, as necessary).